ansys/pyaedt/doc/source/User_guide/mesh.rst

 Available keys differ depending on whether manual or automatic settings are used.
 This can be adjusted using the `manual_settings` boolean property of the global mesh region object.

 To modify the global region dimensions, access the `global_region` property and modify its attributes.
-For example:

 .. code:: python